 - The devices should also reduce the risk of drivers “fudging” paper logs to appear to stay within the HOS regulations.

 Is it counterintuitive to announce the upcoming roadcheck instead of conducting a surprise inspection?

-The agency does not intend to ambush; their goal is to educate those within the trucking industry and to encourage compliance.
+The agency does not intend to ambush; its goal is to educate those within the trucking industry and encourage compliance.
 Companies that fail to make needed changes and operate within the regulations can face serious penalties, including an out-of-service designation.
 Out-of-service designations essentially remove the truck from operations.

 What if a trucker violates these regulations and is involved in an accident?

 These regulations are present to reduce the risk of trucking accidents.
 Those who do not follow the regulations can be held responsible for any injuries that result from a trucking accident.
 As such, anyone injured in a trucking crash is wise to seek legal counsel.